pranay-o/2D-Scrolling-Shooter-Game-2021/README.md

 This repository contains the source code for a level editor that allows users to create and edit levels for the game.
 The program provides a graphical interface where users can place and remove tiles on a grid to design their game levels.

-Source code fro both are available upon request
+Source code for both are available upon request